tundish/theatre_of_spud/tos/dlg/act1/enter.rst

 Suddenly a car appears.

+Waiting is a good idea now.

-.. property:: STORY.prompt Enter 'wait' to allow the car to pass.
+.. property:: STORY.prompt Enter 'wait' or 'w' to allow the car to pass.
 .. property:: EDWARD.state tos.mixins.types.Mode.pausing

 Traffic